League of Nations: Successes

 The League scored some successes, including the 1925 Conference for the Supervision of the International Trade in Arms and Ammunition and in Implements of War.
 It started to collect international arms data.
 Most important was the passage in 1925 of the Geneva protocol banning poison gas in war.
 It reflected strong worldwide public opinion, although the United States did not ratify it until 1975.

 Failures

 The League had numerous failures and shortfalls.
-In 1921 it set up the Temporary Mixed Commission on Armaments to explore possibilities for disarmament.
+In 1921, it set up the Temporary Mixed Commission on Armaments to explore possibilities for disarmament.
 It was made up not of government representatives but of famous individuals.
 They rarely agreed.
 Proposals ranged from abolishing chemical warfare and strategic bombing to the limitation of more conventional weapons, such as tanks.

+1923 Draft Treaty of Mutual Assistance

+The 1923 Draft Treaty of Mutual Assistance was an unsuccessful proposal made by the League of Nations to address the issue of disarmament and security in Europe after World War I. It was rejected by the British government in 1924 and was never adopted.
+The Draft Treaty was an early attempt by the League to create a system of collective security and disarmament, leading the League to pursue alternative approaches that also ultimately failed to gain traction.

 Geneva Protocol of 1924

 A draft treaty was assembled in 1923 that made aggressive war illegal and bound the member states to defend victims of aggression by force.
-Since the onus of responsibility would, in practice, be on the great powers of the League, it was vetoed by Great Britain, who feared that this pledge would strain its own commitment to police its British Empire.
+Since the onus of responsibility would, in practice, be on the great powers of the League, it was vetoed by the United Kingdom, who feared that this pledge would strain its own commitment to police its British Empire.